aishe-ai/airbyte/docs/operator-guides/collecting-metrics.md

 DD_DOGSTATSD_PORT=8125
 ```

-5. **Re-deploy Airbyte and the Datadog Agent**: With the updated configurations, you're ready to deploy your Airbyte application by running `docker compose up`.
+5. **Re-deploy Airbyte and the Datadog Agent**: With the updated configurations, you're ready to deploy your Airbyte application by running `docker-compose up`.

 ## Airbyte OpenTelemetry Integration